pymodbus-dev/pymodbus/README.rst

 * Support for custom function codes
 * Support serial (rs-485), tcp, tls and udp communication
 * Support all standard frames: socket, rtu, rtu-over-tcp, tcp and ascii
-* Does not have third party dependencies, apart from pyserial (optional)
+* Does not have third party dependencies, apart from pyserial/serialx (optional)
 * Very lightweight project
 * Requires Python >= 3.10
 * Thorough test suite, that test all corners of the library (100% test coverage)